xantrks/workday-health-hr/README.md

 - **Appointment Assistance**: Help with scheduling medical appointments
 - **Mental Health Support**: Conversations about stress and emotional well-being
 - **Privacy Protection**: Confidential interactions with user data protection
+- **Health Education**: Information about women's health topics and resources

 ### Technology

-The AI assistant is powered by Google's AI models through the @ai-sdk/google integration, with custom middleware for handling health-specific queries and ensuring privacy.
+The AI assistant is powered by Google's Gemini AI models through the @ai-sdk/google integration, with custom middleware for handling health-specific queries and ensuring privacy.

 ## 🔒 Privacy & Security